EQDYNA/EQdyna/README.md

 # News in 2023
-* 20231130 v5.3.0 release notes
+* 20231209 v5.3.1 release notes
+  * Python utility generateFaultInterface is created to generate fractal and dipping fault interface;
+  * update the test system to compare the numerical residuals between test and reference results;
+  * support a new test test.tpv10, a 60 deg dipping fault;
+  * support a new test test.drv.a6, a fractal fault plastic model for ground motion application;
-  * refactor faulting.f90 and meshgen.f90;
+  * refactoring and bug fixes.
-  * introduce a system for quick testing by running testAll.py;
-  * test system now supports tpv8, tpv104, tpv1053d, tpv1053d.6c, meng2023a, meng2023cb;
-  * update input parameter system with a single defaultParameters.py and customized user_defined_params.py;

 # Introduction to *```EQdyna```*